markotron/react-hook-architecture/README.md

 * Ability to star messages.
 This feature shows how components can communicate via services using RxJS.
 * Allocating and releasing resorces properly.
 Implemented with the Hookback architecture.
   * For canceling http requests we use `axios-observable`.
 * Explicit state and state transitions.
 And yes, sideeffect are also represented within the state.
 Implemented with Hookback architecture.
+* State and Action exaustivness.
+Thanks to Typescript.
 * Who is typing feature.
 Implemented through web sockets.
 Two opitmizations are implemented as well:
   * We're not emitting that the user is typing on every key press, we're throttling for 1 second instead.
   * We don't say that the user stopped typing only after there isn't any text in the input field, but also if the user didn't enter any new characters for 5 seconds.